-- The Principal of the academy has the power to suspend a student from the Academy in accordance with guidance from DFE's Suspension and Permanent Exclusion from maintained schools, academies and pupil referral units in England, including pupil movement (publishing.service.gov.uk) - Managed Move/Alternative Provision If a student is unable to improve their conduct following previous fixed term suspensions the Academy may offer a managed move to another local Academy.
-This is an intervention that will give the student a fresh start, allowing that student to be successful in a new environment.
+If a student is unable to improve their conduct following previous fixed term suspensions the Academy may arrange for a direction off site to another local Academy.
+This is an intervention that will give the student a fresh start in a different school, allowing that student to be successful in a new environment.
 If successful, students are placed on roll at the other Academy.
 This move is monitored closely and is usually reviewed after 4, 8 and 12 weeks.
-If a managed move fails the student will return to Longfield Academy.
-At this point a decision will be made to see if it is appropriate to refer the student to North West Kent Alternative Provision Service (NWKAPS) for a period of respite (approximately 12 weeks KS3 students) or a permanent place on an alternative curriculum program (KS4 students).
-If these are not appropriate or successful the student may be at risk of permanent exclusion.
-Permanent Excl
+If a direction off site fails the student will return to Longfield Academy.
+At this point a decision will be made to see if it is appropriate to refer the student to Alternative Provision Service (Estuary Academy North) for a period of respite (approximately 12 weeks - KS3 students).
+If these are not appropriate or successful the student may be at risk of Permanent Exclusion.

-12.2 ACADEMY SANCTIONS PROCEDURES
+12.2 Academy Sanctions Procedures

 - Parental consent is not required for detentions.
-This is in line with DFE guidance detailed in the "Behaviour in schools: guidance for headteachers and staff, 2022" However, as a courtesy, parents will be informed by staff via text message of any after school detention. - Unless we hear otherwise, we will assume that the message has been received and alternative travel arrangements have been made.
-It is the parent/carer's responsibility to ensure that the academy has correct contact details on the system. - Parents/Carers will receive a text message to inform them about their son/daughter's detention at 5.00pm on the day that the detention is issued.
+This is in line with DFE guidance detailed in the "Behaviour in schools: guidance for headteachers and staff, 2024" However, as a courtesy, parents will be informed by staff via text message/notification on the My Child at School App of any after school detention.My Child at School app - Unless we hear otherwise, we will assume that the message has been received and alternative travel arrangements have been made.
+It is the parent/carer's responsibility to ensure that the academy has correct contact details on the system. - Parents/Carers will receive a text message/notification on the My Child at School App to inform them about their son/daughter's detention at 5.00pm on the day that the detention is issued.
 The student will be required to sit the detention on the following day.
 This is so that parents/carers are informed and have prior notice about their son/daughter's detention on the day before the after-school detention is sat.
-This allows parents/carers to make suitable arrangements for their child to be collected. - All detentions are recorded by staff and analysed weekly by the Vice Principal responsible for behaviour, welfare and standards. - Failure to attend a 45 minute after-school detention = 75 minute Principal's detention. - Failure to attend a 75 minute Principal's detention = 1 day internal exclusion - Failure to complete a 1 day internal exclusion can result in a suspension (external exclusion) or the student could be internally excluded for a longer period of time.
+This allows parents/carers to make suitable arrangements for their child to be collected. - All detentions are recorded by staff and analysed weekly by the Vice Principal responsible for behaviour, welfare and standards. - Failure to attend a 45 minute after-school detention will result in a 75 minute Principal's detention. - Failure to attend a 75 minute Principal's detention = 1 day internal exclusion - Failure to complete a 1 day internal exclusion can result in a fixed term suspension or the student could be internally excluded for a longer period of time.

-12.3 INVESTIGATIONS INTO INCIDENTS
+12.3 Investigations Into Incidents